clhongooo/trading_engine/doc/OMDC_README.md

 -   Continuously monitor circular buffers to determine if recovery options are needed.
 -   When determined necessary, triggers retransmission client or switch a channel into refresh mode.
 -   Recovery can be triggered by sequence number gap or inactive time gap.

+## RealTime / Refresh Processor
+-   There is 1 Data Processor for each multicast channel.

 ## Refresh
 -   To minimize the time needed to finish refresh, the data in refresh channels are continuously listened to and buffered up